 Dr Curnin conducted a Masterclass for the Tasmanian Critical Infrastructure sector on decision making in a crisis in Hobart this month.
 The Masterclass was a joint initiative with the School of Social Sciences, UTAS in partnership with the Australian Government Department of Home Affairs.
 Read more

 From Research to Education

 One of the fundamental goals of our research is to translate the knowledge created into educating and training people about disaster resilience.
 We have used our research and expertise in this area to develop five undergraduate units at the University of Tasmania.
-This includes one breadth unit and four units that collectively allow students to undertake a minor in emergency management.

 The Australian National Disaster Risk Reduction Framework (PDF 4.4MB) outlines a national, comprehensive approach to proactively reducing disaster risk, now and into the future.
 The following table outlines how our research is contributing to the four priorities identified in the ‘Framework’ at a micro-level.